 Furthermore, the programme offers - based on the analysis - an opportunity to improve by learning from best practices and innovations from EBC’s extensive European utility network.

-EBC's benchmarking programme is fully aligned with the IWA/AWWA-benchmarking framework, that distinguishes between performance assessment and performance improvement.
+EBC's benchmarking programmes are fully aligned with the IWA/AWWA-benchmarking framework, which distinguishes between performance assessment and performance improvement.